 You get classic Jeezy on “Here We Go.”

 “Here We Go” is powered by a triumphant trap beat.
 Over it, Jeezy raps about losing a brother, about his drug-dealing past, and about his current winning ways.
-What I love about the song is that it flows well and features a version of the Atlanta rapper that sounds battle-tested.
+What I love about the song is that it features a version of the Atlanta rapper that sounds battle-tested.

 SONG BY SONG BREAKDOWN